 "When England returns to Walsingham Our Lady will return to England" ~ Pope Leo XIII

-You are invited to the sixth Latin Mass Society walking pilgrimage for the conversion of England.
-We will be walking from Ely to Walsingham from 27 to 30 August 2015.
-This is a Bank Holiday weekend.
+You are invited to the seventh Latin Mass Society walking pilgrimage for the conversion of England.
+We will be walking from Ely to Walsingham from 25 to 28 August 2016.
+This is the August Bank Holiday weekend.

-Pilgrims must arrive in Ely for registration on the afternoon/evening of Thursday, 27 August.
+Pilgrims must arrive in Ely for registration on Thursday, 25 August by 7.00pm at the latest.

 There will be a sung Traditional Latin Mass each day and Confession will be available throughout the pilgrimage.

 Mass on the second day will be in the private chapel at Oxburgh Hall.
 This is a c15th moated manor house which is still the home of the Bedingfeld family, who built it nearly six hundred years ago.
 Oxburgh Hall was a recusant house in penal times and has a priest hole.

 During the pilgrimage there will be recitation of the Rosary, spiritual conferences from our chaplains, the singing of traditional chants and hymns, periods of silence and quiet reflection, and the chance to chat with other pilgrims and to renew friendships, or establish new ones.